alexcu2718/fdf/README.md

  **Fully Supported & CI Tested**: Linux (x86_64, aarch64, s390x, RISC-V64), macOS (Intel & Apple Silicon), FreeBSD(x86_64)

- **Compiles but Limited Testing**: OpenBSD, NetBSD,  DragonflyBSD, Android  (Not familiar with github actions for these ones)
+ **Compiles but Limited Testing**: OpenBSD, NetBSD,  DragonflyBSD, Android(works on my phone!)
+(Not familiar with github actions for these ones)

  **Not Supported**: Windows (fundamental rewrite required due to architectural differences, will be done when I read through the API properly!)

+ **Known broken**, Illumos/Solaris (this is easy to fix, just the OS'es don't use inodes, I will fix this when I setup QEMU for them(not in a rush))

 ## How to test